-Attainment in Key Stage 2 is above national .
+Attainment in Key Stage 2 is consistently above national .

-Achievement in Key Stage 1 is above national
+Achievement in Key Stage 1 is consistently above national

 Children in the EYFS make good progress from their starting points and achievement is just above national.

 The quality of work in pupils’ books are of a high standard.
-Since the last inspection, leaders have addressed the ‘secretarial skills’ in writing.
 A rigorous spelling scheme is taught across the school and there are high expectations about the quality of presentation and handwriting in books.